|

 Engraving was used for reproducing paintings, for book illustrations or producing

+maps.
 In the mid 17th century also a technique called aquatint

 developed.
 It allowed creating even areas of different tones.
 However it was